-I've titled this "humble beginnings" because this is my first attempt at blogging.
-I'm no writer, but I love reading other's blogs.
-I think that it might be interesting to record and share all of the unique aspects about living and working in the little town of Luque, Paraguay.
+I am a resident of the beautiful and quaint town of Luque, Paraguay and I think that it might be interesting to record and share all of the unique aspects about living and working in this amazing little town.

 So where in the world is Paraguay?
 Well, it is in the heart of South America bordering Brazil, Bolivia, and Argentina.
 It is about the size of California and has a hot humid subtropical climate similar to south Florida.
 The capital city of Paraguay is Asuncion.
 Luque is a smallish town just outside of Asuncion.
 Luquenos are very proud of their town and especially their soccer team.